- This is for the general fitness person looking to lose fat without having to go crazy with super low-calorie diets.

 How many of you have EVER lost that 10 lbs just to gain back 20?
 How many of you need to “drop 20 lbs as fast as possible”?

 Unfortunately, fast fat loss is POOR fat loss.
 Not only for your general health but for your hormones (fat stores metabolic hormones) as well as your metabolism.
-It’ll reek havoc on your system, make you feel incredibly tired/lethargic, and you just won’t function optimally (however, there is some data in those with obesity that losing weight quickly at first can be beneficial).
+It’ll reek havoc on your system, make you feel incredibly tired/lethargic, and you just won’t function optimally (however, there is some data in those who are extremely overweight or obese that losing weight quickly at first can be beneficial).

 No one likes to hear this but the fact remains; in an otherwise healthy human being, barring any kind of metabolic syndromes or health issues, in order to lose body fat safely, efficient (note: not QUICK), and sustainably, you have to eat the most amount of food (calories) while maintaining an energy deficit (caloric deficit).